OlaYZen/MSI-Downloader/README.md

-# Google Chrome & Amazon Workspaces Downloader MSI Script
+# MSI-Downloader

-This PowerShell script automates the process of downloading and organizing Google Chrome and Amazon Workspaces installers based on specified configurations.
-It supports downloading both 64-bit and 32-bit versions of Chrome and organizing them into appropriate folders.
-(64-bit only on Amazon Workspaces)
+This PowerShell script automates the process of downloading programs.
+You may think its like winget, but it's not.
+It's a script that automates the process of downloading and organizing installers based on specified configurations.
+It supports downloading both 64-bit and 32-bit version of Chrome and organizing them into appropriate folders.
+(64-bit only for the rest).
+The programs that are currently supported are:

+- Google Chrome
+- Amazon Workspaces
+- 7-Zip
+- VLC Media Player
+- WinRAR

+i might add more in the future.
+The script is written in PowerShell and is designed to be easy to use and configure.
+It does support EXE files, even though the name is misleading.

+## Features
+- Automatically downloads and installs the specified program.
+- Automatically organizes the downloaded program into appropriate folders.
+- Automatically renames the folder to the newest version of the program.
+- Automatically deletes old versions of the program.
+- Supports downloading both 64-bit and 32-bit versions of the program.
+(Chrome only)
+- Supports downloading the regular version and the forced update version of the program.
+(Chrome only)
+- Support custom URLs for downloading the programs.
+- Easy to use and configure.
+- Supports logging.

 ## Script Overview